Birfatehjit-Grewal/Climate_Change_Prediction_Model/README.md

-# CMPT353 Climate Insights Project
+# Climate Change Prediction Model
 ## Project Description
 This project investigates the impact of socio-economic factors, such as CO₂ emissions and GDP per capita, on climate change.
 Using freely available datasets, we aim to analyze these relationships and predict future trends by training a machine learning model.
 This reposotory contains all the data used to write the report "Climate Insights: Predicting Temperatures with CO₂ and GDP" along with our code used to extract and transform data, train and test our model.